Lycaon37/PS-Group-Images/README.md

 ## Usage

 First, add folders to be organized.
 To do this, use the shortcut titled "Edit-Database".
 Then, follow the on-screen instructions in the newly-opened menu to add a folder to the folder list.
 When done, press escape or close the window to exit the editor.
-Once folders have been added, run the shortcut titled "Sort-Pictures" to start the sorting process.
+Once folders have been added, run the shortcut titled "Group-Images" to start the sorting process.
 It will then sort all the pictures found in the database.

 ### Alternative Method